-L(x) is a lower bound for cost(x) from Equation 8.
+If x_a represents $\sigma(i)=j$ then q_a is a lower bound for the cost contributed to any assignment by using $\sigma(i)=j$.
+Now we have $L(x)=\sum_a(q_a+c_a)x_a$ as a lower bound for cost(x) from Equation 8.
 This construction follows [19], and is a standard bound for a quadratic program.
-Of note is the operational similarity to geometric hashing, with allowance for non-rigidity.
+Of note is the operational similarity to geometric hashing.

-Equation 9 and 10 are both integer linear programming problems, but since the vertices of the constraint polytopes lie only on integer coordinates, they can be relaxed to linear programming problems without changing the optima, and solved easily.
+The equations for q_a and L are both integer linear programming problems, but since the vertices of the constraint polytopes lie only on integer coordinates, they can be relaxed to linear programming problems without changing the optima, and solved easily.
 In fact due to the structure of the problems in our setup they can be solved explicitly by construction.
-If n is the length of x and m is the number of points in image P, each problem takes $O(nm\log(m))$ operations with a very small constant.
-Computing q_a for $a=1\ldots n$ requires $O(n^2m\log(m))$ time.
+If n is the length of x, each problem takes O(n) operations with a very small constant.
+Computing q_a for $a=1\dots n$ requires $O(n^2)$ time.

-We then perform gradient descent changing one element of the assignment at each step.
-This takes O(n) operations per step, and usually requires a very small number of steps (we limit this to 100).
-In practice we can solve problems with m=50 and n=2550, 50 possible matches for each of 50 model points with outliers, in less than 2 seconds.
+We then perform gradient descent changing up to two elements of the assignment at each step.
+This takes $O(n^2)$ operations per step, and usually requires a very small number of steps (we put an upper bound on the number of steps).
+In practice we can solve problems with m=50 and n=2550, 50 possible matches for each of 50 model points with outliers, in less than 5 seconds.